pkka/python-is-cool/README.md

 ==> 0.35089172119045514 0.35089172119045514
 ```

 Note that objects returned by `map` and `filter` are iterators, which means that their values aren't stored but generated as needed.
-After you've called `sum(diffs)`, `diffs` becomes empty.
+After you've called `sum(diffs)`, `diffs` become empty.
 If you want to keep all elements in `diffs`, convert it to a list using `list(diffs)`.

 `filter(fn, iterable)` works the same way as `map`, except that `fn` returns a boolean value and `filter` returns all the elements of the `iterable` for which the `fn` returns True.